RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 * ShoppingCartItem has Product

 But we havent defined the `Product` yet.
 Lets go ahead and do that.
+Add this code to the `//TODO ADD Product` marker:

 ~~~java
 message Product {